TLop503/cs162/projs/recursion/README.txt

 Then, each sublist is compared, starting at the head.
 The lowest value is taken from the 2 heads, and the comparison is run again.
 This creates a sorted sublist.
 Each of these sorted sublists are merged again and again until eventually there is just 1 big list with the original size that has been sorted.
 For the descending sort, I was too busy to do the extra credit so I just call the sort ascending function and then invert the list order.
+Because of the nature of the sublist method, merge sort follows an O(nlog(n)) complexity.
+N doubling only adds 2n + 1 step in the algorithm, which is much more efficient than most other algs.
+Increasing n increases the time the algorithm takes near-linearly, hence the logalinear label.
+Additionally, this method always works in the same fashion, making best and worse case complexity identical.

 ------------------------------------------